Chemicals Pricing Data Subscription

 Plans Starting at $299 USD /year

-The Ethylene prices in Saudi Arabia experienced a decline of 70 USD per metric ton from the prior month's price, to 1,090 USD per metric ton.
-Such price movement in Saudi Arabia meant a decrease of 6% on a monthly basis and a decrease of 12% on a yearly basis.
-On the other hand, in November 2018, the Ethylene price in Brazil witnessed a decline of 20 USD per metric ton when compared against the previous month's price, to 1,160 USD per metric ton.
-The November 2018 price in Brazil is 19% higher than the price one year before.
+The prices of Ethylene (cont, ddp, Europe) experienced a modest rise of 10 USD per metric ton from the prior month's price, to 1,080 USD per metric ton.
+Such price movement meant a rise of 0.9% on a monthly basis and a decrease of 4% on a yearly basis.

 About Ethylene.
 Ethylene (a.k.a.
 Ethene) is an unsaturated organic compound, the simplest member of the alkene class of hydrocarbons.
 Even though it has no direct use, being used almost exclusively as a building block, Ethylene is the largest-volume petrochemical produced worldwide.
 It has one double bond and, in room temperature, ethene is a sweet odor and taste gas, colorless and extremely flammable.
 It has been produced since the 1930s; however, its production grew rapidly in the middle of the twentieth century, when oil and chemical companies began separating it from refinery waste gas and producing it from natural gas and ethane (obtained from byproduct refinery streams).
 Ethylene may also be produced from renewable sources.
 In such cases, it may be referred to as Bio-Ethylene or Green Ethylene.